AaronC81/parlour/README.md

 This means that many plugins can generate their own signatures which are all bundled into one, conflict-free output RBI.

-It will be able to do the following merges automatically (checkmark means implemented):
+It is able to do the following merges automatically:

-  - [X] If many methods are identical, delete all but one.
+  - If many methods are identical, delete all but one.
-  - [ ] If many classes are defined with the same name, merge their methods, includes and extends.
+  - If many classes are defined with the same name, merge their methods, includes and extends.
 (But only if they are all abstract or all not, and only if they don't define more than one superclass together.)
-  - [ ] If many modules are defined with the same name, merge their methods, includes and extends.
+  - If many modules are defined with the same name, merge their methods, includes and extends.
 (But only if they are all interfaces or all not.)

 If a merge can't be performed automatically, then the `#resolve_conflicts` method takes a block.
 This block is passed all the conflicting objects, and one